 Greetings Good People,

-I finally had a chance to check out one of the most talked about films of the summer, Suicide Squad, and I wanted to provide you all with a review.
-Before I share my thoughts, check out the following trailer if you haven’t seen it already.
+I finally had a chance to watch the most talked about film of the summer, Suicide Squad, and wanted to provide you all with a review.
+Before I get started, check out the following trailer if you haven’t seen it already.

 Directed by David Ayer, Suicide Squad stars Will Smith, Margot Robbie, Jared Leto, Joel Kinnaman, Viola Davis, Cara Delevingne, Jai Courtney, Jay Hernandez, Adewale Akinnuoye-Agbaje, Karen Fukuhara, and Adam Beach.